wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/introduction-common-data-service/includes/7-administer.md

     ![Gear menu admin center selection](../media/admin-center.png)

-3. Select the options on the left-hand side of the admin center portal.
+3. Use the left navigation pane to explore options for administering in the Power Platform admin center.

     ![Admin menu options in Power Platform](../media/admin-menu-options.png)